shishupal-kr/java-learning/src/DSA/DSA JAVA Roadmap.md

 2. Segment Trees (Used in Range Queries)
 3. Bit Manipulation (Used in Competitive Coding)
 4. Fenwick Tree (Binary Indexed Tree - BIT)

-⸻

-💯 How Can I Help You?

-👉 Do you want Java methods for each topic?
-👉 Or should I start with Recursion and guide you step by step?
-👉 Do you need a problem list with solutions?

-Let me know how you’d like to proceed! 🚀